apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-directive.en.rst

 A directive can specify a static method to invoke the first time the directive is used in a configuration.

-.. function:: swoc::Errata cfg_init(Config& cfg, CfgStaticData const* rtti)
+.. cpp:function:: swoc::Errata cfg_init(Config& cfg, CfgStaticData const* rtti)

    :param cfg: Configuration instance.
    :param rtti: Directive static data.